Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 Time to celebrate!
 We're done!

-I know this was a long article with a lot of content that was thrown at you, but at this point you should have a set up for Cypress that allows you to use Cucumber, Typescript, custom commands, and varying configuration files when writing your tests.
+I know this was a long article with a lot of content that was thrown at you, but at this point you should have a setup for Cypress that allows you to use Cucumber, Typescript, custom commands, and varying configuration files when writing your tests.

 ### Resources
 1. [Cypress w/o Cucumber Source Code](https://github.com/Full-Stack-HQ/base-cypress-setup/tree/no-cucumber)